National Minimum Wage

 Set by the government the headline figure is based on guidance provided by independent body the Low Pay Commission.

 All employers must pay the Minimum Wage – there is no exemption for small employers or discounts for geographical areas.
-If you don’t pay it or falsify your records you will be committing a criminal offence and could be fined up to £5,000.
+If you falsify your records, fail to keep adequate records, or obstruct an enforcement officer you will be committing a criminal offence and could be fined up to £5,000.

 What are the current National Minimum Wage rates?

 The main rules of the Minimum Wage scheme are that: